Wrap-Around Mortgage Sale

 In general, properties sold with financing will demand premium interest rates (2-6%) above what lending institutions offer (to those that can actually get loans).
 Most or all of the down payment will go towards fees and closing costs.

-Dallas VIP Realty can manage this entire process for you by contracting to buy your property from you, creating the wrap-around mortgage loan and all necessary paperwork, and then resell the property to a buyer that would like to buy a property with owner financing.
+Dallas Houses for Cash can manage this entire process for you by contracting to buy your property from you, creating the wrap-around mortgage loan and all necessary paperwork, and then resell the property to a buyer that would like to buy a property with owner financing.

 Wrap-Around Mortgage Sale Advantages and Disadvantages

 The advantage to selling a property through a wrap-around mortgage sale is that it will typically sell much FASTER and even at a premium sales price because it comes with financing.

 The disadvantage to selling a property through a wrap-around mortgage sale is that you either don’t get any of your equity (this is the tradeoff for selling faster) or, if you do get some of the equity, it is in the form of monthly payments, and not in the form of cash at closing (because cash at closing is used to pay closing costs and fees).
 Additionally, the seller’s name will remain on the underlying loan that is wrapped for the buyer.

 Obviously, for most people they would prefer to sell FAST and at a PREMIUM PRICE and get and or ALL OF THE MONEY up front.
 Unfortunately, no such options exist, so you have to choose between the tradeoffs of selling using the various options listed in on this website.

 Question: Should I make the payments until the property is sold?

 Answer: We would prefer to wrap mortgage payments that are current.
 If you are behind, a wrap may still be possible, however, the more behind, the more a buyer would have to bring to closing to make the loan current – and the less likely it will be that a buyer can be found to buy the property.